SPRINGlessons/first-SPRINg-HelloWorld/README.md

-# first-SPRINg-HelloWorld
+# First SPRINg HelloWorld example
-first SPRINg HelloWorld
+This is Sterter Maven Project without any, but formated to eclipse